Wiz-Works/SECOND-ORDER---A-Bit-Size-Economy/README.md

 # Second Order - A Bit Size Economy

+**Note:** This project was vibe coded, while the entire economic desing and mechanics of the game is mine, the code it self was written by an AI model.

 In this game, you are a trader in an emerging economy starting with just $1.
 Watch markets and monetary systems develop from their infancy as you speculate on different commodities, sectors, and biomes.
 The autonomous agents have unique genetic combinations, but overall they are programmed with simple logic: they move, eat, harvest, reproduce, trade items, and buy, rent, or build houses.
 From those simple rules, second-order phenomena like wealth inequality, housing crises, and inflation emerge.
 The economy constantly reacts to its own ripples, agents will attempt to produce scarce commodities, deploy machinery to boost output, and respond to price signals.
 Meanwhile, the Fed attempts to keep the economy under control through interest rates, mintage rates, taxation, welfare, and gold manipulation.

 ---